Soil Contamination Pollution

 When we speared different types of pesticides and herbicides to save the fruits and vegetable plants from harmful insects and herbs.
 Pesticides and herbicides enter into the living tissue of the growing plants in our environment.

-Soil acidity can be easily removed by adding basic material like limestone to neutralize the soil.
-Calcium carbonate or limestone is widely used because it is easy to handle and economically lower than other basic substances.
+Soil acidity can be easily removed or the pH of the soil can easily rise by adding basic material like limestone or calcium oxide to neutralize the soil.
+Calcium carbonate or limestone is widely used because it is easy to handle and economically lower prices than other basic substances.

-Soil pollution can be prevented or minimized by the following methods,
+Soil contamination pollution can be prevented or minimized by the following methods,

-• Decreasing the use of harmful pesticides and herbicides that cause soil pollution.
+- Decreasing the use of harmful pesticides and herbicides that cause soil contamination pollution.